PanoDreamer: Optimization-Based Single Image to 360 3D Scene With Diffusion

 Single-Image Panorama Generation

 We address the problem of single-image panorama generation using an inpainting diffusion model, framing it as an optimization task solved through an alternating minimization strategy.
+In the first stage, we fix the input condition L and apply the diffusion model to overlapping crops of the image at the current time step.
+The outputs are then aggregated to produce the image at the next time step.
+This process is repeated until the fully denoised image J0 is obtained.
+In the next stage, we replace the current input condition with J0.
+These two stages are repeated until convergence.
 During the iterative process, the input texture at the center is progressively propagated outward.

 Hover your mouse over the image to move the slider between our MultiConDiffusion (right) and MultiDiffusion (left) outputs.